 photos: by Sherri Saines, DAR Collections, Washington, DC

 Narrow the set of portraits to only those that are American, adult, 18th C, and women**.
-Throw out English, and European and children, as see what is left.
+Throw out English, European and children, and see what is left.
 The results are surprising.

 (This is an actual research method, where you gather data without making hypotheses, and stop gathering when you seem to be getting mostly repeats in the same ratios.
 I was glad to learn this recently.)